-Risk Category Issue Possible solutions Methods Benefits Cutogory Solutions Septic System and Sand Filter.
+Risk Category Issue Possible solutions Methods Benefits Poor soils make it difficult for the site to contain effluent.
+Enhanced treatment of effluent.
+Septic System and Sand Filter.
 Passive system; only uses electricity for pumps.
 Sand life should exceed 10 years before replacement.
-Enhanced treatment of effluent.
 AWTS 20/30.
-Higher standard of treatment suitable for subsurface effluent dispersal in poorer soils.
-Soils Poor soils make it difficult for the site to contain effluent. emuent.
-AWTS 20/30/10.
+Higher standard of treatment suitable for sub- surface effluent dispersal in poorer soils.
+Soils AWTS 20/30/10.
 Disinfection stage decreases public health risk.
-Higher standard of treatment suitable for sub- surface effluent dispersal in poorer soils.
+Higher standard of treatment suitable for sub-surface effluent dispersal in poorer soils.
 Remediate soils.
-Addition of gypsum/lime as per LCA recommendation.
+Addition of gypsum/lime as per LCA recommendatio n.
 Can assist in improving effluent adsorption capabilities of dispersive soil.
 Import better quality soils.
 Sandy loams, loams and clay loams with <10% gravel content.
 Soils can be selected for suitable characteristics (e.g. permeability) and also increase profile depth.
 Slope Steep slopes can be destabilised by effluent, and it is difficult to contain effluent onsite.
 Terracing.
 Reduce slopes by creating flatter areas (ensure soil depth is adequate if using cut and fill).
 Ease of access and maintenance (e.g. mowing) and other controls (e.g. erosion).
-Reduce house size (number of bedrooms).
+Lot size The smaller the lot the less area is available for Reduce house size (number of bedrooms).
 To be done at the planning and design stage.
-If a house is smaller with fewer occupants it will generate less wastewater.
-Lot size The smaller the property/parcel the less area is available for effluent management.
-Reduce footprint of house and other improvements To be done at the planning and design stage.
-To ensure there is enough area to use for effluent dispersal, reduce the space occupied by the house, shed, driveway etc. Consider mound system as land application Permits highest effluent loading rate per square metre.
+If a house is smaller with fewer occupants, it will generate less wastewater.